How the hunt for COVID-19's origin became a twisted, confusing mess

 That makes the hunt for COVID-19's origins all the more urgent.
 Whether SARS-CoV-2 jumped into humans from a bat or escaped from a laboratory is critical to managing the next emerging disease before it can become a pandemic.

-To date, countless papers and endless hours have been dedicated to investigating the natural origins theory.
+To date, countless papers and endless hours have investigated the natural origins theory.
 History shows this very likely could be the source of SARS-CoV-2.
 The lab leak theory became so entangled in conspiracy and geopolitics that it was almost immediately dismissed.
 A serious, reputable investigation is required.

 Chan certainly won't.
 "There are things that people can go hunting for now that are not inside of China, that don't need Chinese permission," she says.
 She is dogged in her pursuit of new clues into COVID-19's beginning, pounding away on a keyboard, digging through reports and stitching together any thread of evidence she can find.
 She thinks there is good reason to be optimistic.

-Note: Correction: A previous version of this article said there were 9 cases of SARS during the 2004 "leak" -- there were 11.
-Thanks to Gilles Demaneuf for the tip.
-The shipment of smuggled pangolins is from March 2019, not 2017 and 2018.